point-and-click MD5, SHA1 and BLAKE2 hashing for Windows..

 No-brainer hash creation and verification.
 In a word; simple.

-Create a regular MD5sum (128-bit), or further increase security by using the SHA1 algorithm (160-bit). checksum recognizes and works with both formats, even mixed up in the same file.
+Create a regular MD5sum (128-bit), or further increase security by using the SHA1 algorithm (160-bit).
+For the ultimate in security, you can create BLAKE2 hashes (technically, BLAKE2s-256, which kicks the SHA family's butt in both security AND hashing speed). checksum recognizes and works with all these formats, even mixed up in the same file.

 hash single files, or folders/directories full of files.. no problem.

 checksum can create hash files for individual files or folders full of files, and importantly, automatically recognizes both kinds during verification, verifying every kind of checksum file it can find.
 Also, when creating individual hash files, checksum is smart enough to skip any that already exist.

 Effortless recursion. (point at a folder/directory or volume and GO!)

 Not only fully automatic creation and verification of files, and folders full of files, but hash all the files and folders inside, and all the folders inside them, and so on, and so on, through an entire volume, if you desire.. one click! ...
 Drive hashing is now officially EASY!

 LONG PATH support.